Snowflake-Labs/sfquickstarts/site/sfguides/src/end-to-end-analytics-with-snowflake-and-power-bi/end-to-end-analytics-with-snowflake-and-power-bi.md

 Duration: 20

 In this section, we'll cover two important topics in our end-to-end solution: **Star Schemas** and **Dynamic Tables**.
-We'll start by reviewing star schemas, how they're useful, and specifically, why they are so important for Power BI semantic models.
+We'll start by reviewing star schemas, how they're useful, and specifically, why they are important for Power BI semantic models.
 Then, we'll review Dynamic Tables and how they can be used to easily transform your data into a suitable format for downstream analytics.
 If you're already familiar with these topics, feel free to skip to the "Transforming our Tasty Bytes Data with Dynamic Tables" step in this section.

 ### What is a Star Schema?